Last updated in September 2016

 - double taxation agreement (1979)

-The 51 German companies that have invested in Sri Lanka since 1978 have created some 11,700 jobs for the local population.
-German direct investment in Sri Lanka since 2005 totals approximately USD 80 million (USD 7.3 million in 2014).
-Founded in 1999, the Sri Lanka-Germany Business Council, in which businesspeople from both countries are seeking to promote bilateral economic relations, has more than 100 members.
+The 51 German companies that have invested in Sri Lanka since 1978 have created some 12,000 jobs for the local population.
+German direct investment in Sri Lanka since 2005 totals more than USD 80 million (USD 14.5 million in 2015).
+Founded in 1999, the Sri Lanka-Germany Business Council, in which businesspeople from both countries are seeking to promote bilateral economic relations, has 110 members.

 Germany has been one of Sri Lanka’s principal bilateral donors since the late 1950s.

 After the civil war flared up again in 2006, development cooperation was restructured to focus on conflict transformation and peacebuilding.
 German development cooperation with Sri Lanka currently follows the OECD principle of “staying engaged – but differently”, with a focus on social integration and conflict transformation.